buildtesters/buildtest/docs/scripting_buildtest.rst

 Next, we need to figure out our test directory in order to write tests.
 This can be achieved by passing the loaded configuration to method **resolve_testdirectory**.
 The return will be path to test directory.
 The test directory can be specified on command line ``buildtest build --testdir`` or path in configuration.
 If its not set in configuration we default to ``$BUILDTEST_ROOT/var/tests``

-Next we invoke ``parse_buildspecs`` which expects a list of buildspecs and test directory.
+Next we invoke ``parse_buildspecs`` which expects a list of buildspecs, test directory and executor.
 The ``printTable=True`` will print parse table of buildspecs that are validated.
 The *parse_buildspecs* will validate each buildspec, and skip any buildspecs that fail validation.
 The parser is implemented in class ``BuildspecParser``.
 For all valid buildspecs we return a list of builders that is a list of tests for each buildspec that